 - Open Channel.

-- (optional) Rebalance channel so that it has some remote liquidity as well (if a brand new node, can use LOOP).
+- (optional) Rebalance the channel so that it has some remote liquidity as well (if a brand-new node, can use LOOP).

 - Set ppm to as low as you feel comfortable to encourage activity in the channel.

-- Wait 30 days (my personal opinion, you can experiment with this).
+- Wait 30 days (I believe you can experiment with this).

 Another way is to take time to determine which channels interact the most.
 Use Lightning public databases such as amboss.space or 1ml.com to see what channels your peers also have.
 Look at your peers.
 What fees do they set?
 What is their average channel size?
 How long have they been around?
 Remember, channels to merchants and services tend to drain faster.
 You will also need inbound liquidity on your other channels to compensate for these routes.
 Try to have the total outbound and inbound liquidity of all of your channels relatively even if you can to encourage movement.

-The ultimate goal is to have a node where the channels flow both directions relatively evenly.
+The ultimate goal is to have a node where the channels flow in both directions relatively evenly.
 To accomplish this is very challenging but very rewarding.
-The more this happens the less you have to do a manual rebalance which means less forwarding fees that you have to pay.
+The more this happens, the less you have to do a manual rebalance which means less forwarding fees that you have to pay.
 Experimentation is key.
-Also, keep in mind that to run a good routing node requires capital.
-As the price of bitcoin increases, the value of lightning channels also increase.
-This is great for the lightning network as nodes with smaller sat channels are likely to route more as price goes up.
-However, it is a good idea to determine your initial capital and plan accordingly.
+Also, keep in mind that running a good routing node requires capital.
+As the price of bitcoin increases, the value of lightning channels also increases.
+This is great for the lightning network as nodes with smaller sat channels are likely to route more as the price goes up.
+However, determining your initial capital and planning accordingly is a good idea.
 The most profitable nodes on the network have over 5 bitcoins in total capacity(not scientific; just my opinion based on my experience).

 Your Node is an Investment

-By this point you may be thinking, “Gee, I don’t have the capital for this and I won’t make more than a few thousand sats in fees per week if I am lucky.
+By this point, you may be thinking, “Gee, I don’t have the capital for this, and I won’t make more than a few thousand sats in fees per week if I am lucky.
 Why should I even bother?”
 That’s a good question.
-I think that even if you have very few sats to allocate towards a node, you should still run a Lightning node.
-Whether it is through Voltage, a custom raspberry pi implementation (mynode, embassy, umbrel, raspiblitz, raspibolt), or manually.
-The simple reason for this is because we don’t know what the future holds.
-There could be a point in the future where a node started in 2021 may be sought after by big institutions to possibly buy your node from you.
-Having a reliable node with that has been around for years could be seen as a benefit for future interested parties and routes on the network.
+Even if you have very few sats to allocate towards a node, you should still run a Lightning node whether it is through Voltage, a custom raspberry pi implementation (mynode, embassy, umbrel, raspiblitz, raspibolt), or manually.
+The simple reason for this is that we don’t know what the future holds.
+There could be a point in the future where a node started in 2021 may be sought after by big institutions to buy your node from you possibly.
+Having a reliable node that has been around for years could be seen as a benefit for future interested parties and routes on the network.

-I would say for now that running a node, learning how channels work, and learning anything else you can that involves Bitcoin and the Lightning Network will set you apart and will benefit you right now.
+I would say that running a node, learning how channels work, and learning anything else you can that involves Bitcoin and the Lightning Network will set you apart and benefit you right now.
 Having your own node means sovereignty.
-Just like with base layer bitcoin, a lightning node that you control is extremely powerful outside of any desire for the profit of doing so.
+Just like with base layer bitcoin, a lightning node you control is extremely powerful outside of any desire for profit.

-Let us circle back to the original question, “Are Lightning Nodes Profitable?”
-The answer is yes, but the profit you earn may not always be measured in satoshis.
+Let us come back to the original question, “Are Lightning Nodes Profitable?”
+The answer is yes, but your profit may not always be measured in satoshis.